Hellowlol/ha-tide/lovelace_example/README.md

-### How to make a nice Lovelace card using the tide sensor and it's attributes
+### How to make a nice Lovelace card using Tide sensor and it's attributes

 In this example we're using HACS plugins "button-card", "card-mod", "Multiple Entity Row" and "Stack in card".
 You also need a photo for the backgroud.
 Just find something you like.
 Aspect ratio 4:3 works well.
 This is what my final result looks like: